ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 .. contents:: :local:
     :depth: 2

-Users who write their own scripts and wish to share them with others can publish them.
-If you write scripts for your own use only, you can just save them in the Pine Editor and do not need to publish them.
+Users who write scripts and wish to share them with others can publish them.
+If you write scripts for your own use only, you can save them in the Pine Editor and use them from there.
+You do not need to publish them.

 You can share scripts with other users in two ways: **publicly** or **privately**.
 Either way you will be able to choose if you publish your script in *open source*, *protected* or *invite-only* mode.
 When you publish a script: